 The Plastic Soup Surfer

 Merijn Tinga, better known as The Plastic Soup Surfer, is on a mission.
 He wants to stop the increasing plastic pollution of the marine environment.
 His campaigns are aimed at preventing plastic litter in the first place.
-The surfboard he uses for this journey is entirely made from plastic litter and is a statement by itself.
-Merijn will paddle down the Rhine in 28 days.
-In #Source2Sea, he will show how much plastic litter is found along the Rhine and demonstrate that this litter eventually washes out to sea and is lost forever.
+The surfboard he used for this expedition is made from plastic litter and is a statement by itself.
+Merijn paddled down the Rhine in 28 days.
+In #Source2Sea, he shows how much plastic litter is found along the Rhine and demonstrated that this litter eventually washes out to sea and is lost forever.

-He will focus on the sources of riverine plastic litter and will hold accountable the companies that produced the plastic products.
+His focus is on the sources of riverine plastic litter and he will hold accountable the companies that produced the plastic products.
 He calls out to you to help address the chief executives of the plastic producing and packaging companies by sending them a formal notice.
 Because we need a change!

 Plastic waste should not exist at all, it should be regarded as a resource

 The Stand Up Paddle (SUP) board was built in collaboration with an Industrial Designer from the Science Centre at the Delft Technical University.
 Five thousand bottle caps and over a hundred small littered plastic bottles were used in the design.
 The board was constructed using the latest innovations in eco design.
 Moreover, it was designed in such a way that it could hold all the luggage needed to be self-sufficient during the expedition.